 So, how do you join our Mentor Program?

-We just wrapped up our 2018-2019 Mentor Program!
-If you would like to participate in 2019 - 2020 Program send an email to email@example.com!
-We will contact you when recruitment begins!
+Recruitment for the 2019 - 2020 Mentor Program begins January 2020!
+Get updates about the program by subscribing to The Squeeze, the Diversify Dietetics monthly newsletter.
+Have more questions?
+Reach out to email@example.com!
 You can also take advantage of other great mentoring opportunities provided by the Academy of Nutrition and Dietetics if you are a member.